1604 from Culebra Rd. to Potranco Rd.

 $825 five-year regional transportation plan announced in January 2014.

-project will help: Staggering ongoing growth in this area of
+project will help Staggering ongoing growth in this area of

-Antonio necessitates upgrading this
+Antonio necessitated upgrading this

 roadway.
-The new
+The new freeway

-overpasses at the currently signalized intersections will allow for
+overpasses at the signalized intersections allows for

-continuous free-flowing traffic through the corridor.
-The four expressway lanes are anticipated to handle the projected traffic in this corridor for the next 20 years.
+freeway lanes are anticipated to handle the projected traffic in

-The official groundbreaking occurred on September 12, 2016.
+Timeline The official groundbreaking occurred on September 12, 2016.

 for the latest status report on this project.

 four lanes?
 It needs to be six lanes or more.
+A

-traffic volumes for the next 20 years.
+be adequate.
 Twenty years is the accepted

-planning horizon for a couple of reasons.
-First, that's the length of
+planning horizon because that's the length of

 time before a road will need major repairs and upgrades simply due to